apple/pkl-vscode/DEVELOPMENT.md

 Prior to launching, ensure the project environment is set up by running `npm run build:local`.

 The local development environment requires that the [esbuild Problem Matchers](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers) plugin is installed into VSCode.

+## Changing the grammar

+The Pkl grammar is generated from `src/pkl/pkl.tmLanguage.pkl` and stored in `grammars/pkl.tmLanguage.json`.
+To generate it run `npm run build` or `npm run build:local`.

+The generated grammar should be commited along with the Pkl source.